 The first thing to consider if your family’s personal style.
 Your photos should feel like “you”.
-Especially when you’re putting photos on your wall you want to consider how they’ll work with your decor- if you have minimalist or boho decor, you probably want more flowy or neutral outfits, if you have accent walls, you don’t want colors that will clash.
+Especially when you’re putting photos on your wall you want to consider how they’ll work with your decor- both in terms of matching your general style (casual vs formal, classic vs boho etc) and matching specific colors in the rooms you’d like your photos in.

 With that said I *do* encourage people to dress up for your photos.
 I want you to feel special!
-When you feel extra special and beautiful it shows through in your manner and gives you confidence, which reflects in your photos.
+When you have on a dressier outfit than you usually wear it shows through in how you carry yourself and gives you confidence, which reflects in your photos.
 This is one of the reasons I have a client closet for you to borrow from, but I’m always happy to help you pick something if you’re looking to buy outfits also.
 My client closet generally consists of skirts and dresses since they are more expensive to buy and less likely to be worn again.

 When you’re choosing outfits for multiple people, you want to pick things that compliment each other.
 That does NOT mean you all have to wear the same color, and in fact, you shouldn’t.
 What you want to do is try to find colors that all mesh well- earth tones for example, or pastels.
 You can also have one person wear a “central” piece with a pattern with multiple colors, then dress everyone else in colors that are in that pattern.
 Or, try a neutral palette with an accent color.

 Your clothes should fit well, but not be skin-tight.
 Especially for kids, make sure that nothing is pinching or rough or uncomfortable or will cause them to pull at their clothes or be fussy.
 Wear shoes that you know you will be able to stand in, and ones that you can walk in if you will be moving around locations) or bring a pair to change in to when you walk), or depending on the weather and your style, go barefoot!
 If you feel comfortable, you’ll look more comfortable and confident in your photos.
 This is also a time to consider how you feel in your outfit, and what you want to show off.
 While I encourage you to realize that your body is beautiful because it’s YOU, if you wear a fitted outfit or a sleeveless dress, will you feel self conscious, or feel like you need to cover parts up?
 Then maybe it’s better to wear a flowy dress or top, or something with sleeves so when you look back at your photos you can see only the beauty and not critique yourself..
 Are you afraid wearing a flowy dress won’t show off your bump or will make you feel like the fabric is overwhelming you?
 There are many flattering but fitted maternity dresses perfect for this!

 Patterns & Logos